GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/known-issues/index.md

 ### FIXED: webRequest.onAuthRequired events {: #webrequest-onauthrequired }

-**Summary:** User-installed Manifest V3 extensions could not currently intercept `webRequest.onAuthRequired` events because the `webRequestBlocking` permission is restricted to policy-installed extensions.
+**Summary:** User-installed Manifest V3 extensions could not  intercept `webRequest.onAuthRequired` events because the `webRequestBlocking` permission is restricted to policy-installed extensions.
 Chrome now allows extensions with the `webRequest` and `webRequestAuthProvider` permissions to asynchronously supply credentials for `onAuthRequired` events.

-**Shipped:** Chrome 108.
+**Shipped in Chrome 108.**

 ### FIXED: Offscreen Documents API {: #offscreen-documents-api }

 **Summary:** Offscreen documents are a new capability that allows Manifest V3 extensions to create a headless page (no user visible window) in order to call DOM APIs that aren't supported in extension service workers.
 Extensions can use offscreen documents to interact with the clipboard, play audio, parse HTML, and XML documents, and so on.
 We will continue iterating on this API in future Chrome milestones.

-**Shipped:** Chrome 109.
+**Shipped in Chrome 109.**

 ### Relax the fixed maximum lifetime for extension service workers {: #sw-fixed-lifetime }

 **Summary:** Extension service workers are currently terminated a set amount of time after they first start.
 This fixed limit will be replaced by an activity-based system.
 As a result, an extension's service worker will be able to stay alive so long as it is continuously working.

-**Estimated timeline:** Targeting Canary support before March, 2023.
+**Estimated timeline:** Targeting Canary support in Q1 2023.

 ### Userscript managers support {: #userscript-managers-support }

 **Summary:** Userscript managers cannot inject scripts that are not included in the extension's package due to platform and policy changes that prevent arbitrary code execution.
 To address this, the Manifest V3 platform will be expanded to specifically support user-authored scripts and styles.

-**Estimated timeline:** Targeting Canary support before March, 2023.
+**Estimated timeline:** Targeting Canary support in Q1 2023.

 ### Increased quota for session storage in the Storage API {: #increased-session-storage-quota }

 **Summary:** When it was introduced, the `session` storage area had an intentionally conservative maximum quota of 1 MB.
 We are planning to increase this limit, but have not yet settled on a new value.

-**Estimated timeline**: Targeting Canary support before March, 2023.
+**Estimated timeline**: Targeting Canary support in Q1 2023.

 ## Bugs {: #bugs }

 ### FIXED: Service workers are not started in response to webRequest events {: #webrequest-in-sw }

 **Summary:** Previously, Manifest V3 extensions only received [Web Request API](/docs/extensions/reference/webRequest) events for a short time immediately after installation.
-The first time an extension service worker stopped after installation or browser start, webRequest API events would no longer be dispatched to the service worker as intended, preventing Manifest V3 extensions from observing network requests.
+After the extension service worker stopped for the first time, events on this API would no longer be dispatched as intended.
+This effectively preventing Manifest V3 extensions from observing network requests.
 This issue has been resolved.

-**Shipped:** Chrome 107.
+**Shipped Chrome 107.**

 ### Sandboxed page CSP can't be customized {: #sandboxed-csp }

 **Summary:** Declaring a custom sandboxed page content security policy in the extension's `manifest.json` does not override the default content security policy.
 This prevents extensions from integrating with services that require their scripts or iframes to be remotely loaded.

-**Estimated timeline:** Targeting Canary support before January, 2023.
+**Estimated timeline:** Targeting Canary support in Q1 2023.

 **Tracking issue:** [1247690][]